sanjayapandey/ckad/README.md

-# This repo contains the guide to pass CKAD exam
-# please refer to the cleansheet.txt
+This repo contains the guide to pass CKAD exam please refer to the cheatsheet.txt